epics-base/normativeTypesCPP/documentation/ntCPP.rst

 getControl()
     Returns the ``control`` field or null if no ``control`` field.

-Normative Types NTScalar
+NTScalar
 ------------------------

-NTScalar is the EPICS V4 Normative Type that describes a single scalar value plus metadata:
+NTScalar is the EPICS |_| 7 Normative Type that describes a single scalar value plus metadata:

 Its structure is defined to be: